The grace was given before there was a "you" to give it to.

 This is why Paul can tell Timothy to suffer without shame.
 Not because Timothy is strong enough.
 Because Timothy's salvation is anchored in something infinitely stronger than Timothy's will — in the purpose of the God who never lets go.

-Now make this personal.
 Whatever is in front of you right now — the diagnosis you are afraid to say out loud, the marriage that has been silent for months, the prayer you have stopped praying because you cannot bear another silence in return, the day you cannot quite get out of bed for, the secret sin that has built a small private room inside you where God is not invited — bring it here.
 Stand it next to 2 Timothy 1:9.
 The grace that holds your salvation was given before any of those things existed.
 Before the diagnosis.
 Before the marriage.
 Before the addiction.
 Before you were even a possibility in your mother's life.
-The God whose purpose grounds your eternity is not deciding tonight whether to keep loving you based on how you handled today.
+The God whose purpose grounds your eternity is not deciding today whether to keep loving you based on how you handled yesterday.
 He decided before time.
 The verdict on you was rendered before the universe drew its first breath, and the verdict was: chosen.
 The trouble in front of you cannot reach back through eternity past and unwrite the decree.
 Nothing can.
 Not your worst day.
 Not your worst sin.
 Not the silence that scares you.
 The grace that was given before the beginning of time is older and stronger than anything that has happened to you inside time.
-Let that be the bedrock under your feet tonight.
+Let that be the bedrock under your feet.
 It is the bedrock Paul handed Timothy.
 It will hold you the same way.

 "For those God foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers and sisters.
 And those he predestined, he also called; those he called, he also justified; those he justified, he also glorified."